So Others May Live

 The SAR Dive Team mission is to provide assistance in locating, recovering and preserving evidence, and locating and recovering drowning victims through the deployment of properly trained and equipped divers in the safest manner possible while striving to raise public conscience concerning safety around water and ice.

-Here in Deschutes County we are blessed with an abundance of water related recreational activities.
+Here in Deschutes County, we are blessed with an abundance of water-related recreational activities.
 This includes both still water and dynamic water situations.
-While most people believe that recreating in our lakes and rivers is a safe activity, each year the Swift Water Team is called out to provide assistance to swimmers and/or boaters who find themselves in varying degrees of trouble.
-The Team also performs search/recovery operations for persons that have become lost in the water.
+While most people believe that recreating in our lakes and rivers is a safe activity, each year the Swiftwater Team is called out to assist swimmers and/or boaters who find themselves in varying degrees of trouble.
+The team also performs search and/or recovery operations for persons who have become lost in the water.

-The Team is made up of volunteers with varying degrees of expertise.
-Team members receive hands on training in land based rescue options, ropes and mechanical advantage systems, rescue swimmer technician, and rescue boat operation.
-The Team is outfitted with personnel and equipment to safely conduct small scale technical water rescue, search operations.
-With with added availability of additional non-funded equipment, the capabilities of your Swift Water Team would be enhanced with the ability for a more rapid response/deployment of emergency rescue resources, as well as be able to provide for better search/recovery operations.
+The team is made up of volunteers with varying degrees of expertise.
+Team members receive hands-on training in land-based rescue options, ropes and mechanical advantage systems, rescue swimmer technicians, and rescue boat operations.
+The team is outfitted with personnel and equipment to safely conduct small-scale technical water rescue and search operations.

 Mission

-The mission the SAR Swift Water Team is to respond to water rescue and search/recovery emergencies within the County of Deschutes, Oregon.
-The Team will supplement neighboring jurisdictions with assistance in water related emergency incidents at their request.
-The goal of the Team is to provide the citizens of our communities with the assurance of quality service through the use of updated equipment and to provide quality training and qualification / certification of our members.
+To respond to water rescue and search/recovery emergencies within the County of Deschutes, Oregon.
+The Swiftwater Team will supplement neighboring jurisdictions with assistance in water-related emergency incidents at their request.
+The goal of the team is to provide the citizens of our communities with the assurance of quality service through the use of updated equipment and to provide quality training, qualifications, and certifications for our members.

 Snowmobile Team